dask/dask-blog/_posts/2020-04-17-dask-summit.md

 -----------------

-Having rapid fire talks in the morning, followed by unstructured time in the afternoon was a productive combination that we would recommend to other broad groups in the future.
-Engagement and productivity was really high throughout the workshop.
+Having rapid fire talks in the morning, followed by unstructured time in the afternoon was a productive combination.
+Below you'll see pictures from geo-scientists and quants talking about the same challenges, and library maintainers from Pandas/Arrow/RAPDIS/Dask all working together on joint solutions.

 <img src="https://pbs.twimg.com/media/ERykEc9XUAEFq-L?format=jpg&name=large"
      width="40%">